Malcolmston/chat-app/README.md

 2.  chats are saved and recorded for both simple and persistant messages
 3.  the page uill automaticly change the statis of a user when they loging

+    #### home
+        say: Hi to the user and sprays confety. this page will also alow the user to log out.

+    #### chat
+        the user may send and recive chats. rooms are 1:1

+    #### Information
+        this is what is in the Information tab. by reading this you are shown the markdown